farosFreed/Bricktris/README.md

 To do list:

-- Clear lines on drop + keep count of cleared lines during currentsession (gameplay)
-- Move tetromino stuff to utils file
-- More Typescript
+- Do something with graphQL query component
+- Add timer to item to-do modal?
 - Jest Tests

 ## Setup